AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-streaming-media.md

 >[!CONTEXTUALHELP]
 >id="cja-upgrade-media-edge"
 >title="Set up and implement Media Edge"
->abstract="You can configure the Adobe Streaming Media Collection to use Experience Platform Edge to make data available in Customer Journey Analytics."
+>abstract="If you plan to use the Streaming Media Collection with Customer Journey Analytics, you need to make specific selections at certain steps in the upgrade process.
+For example, you need to add the MediaAnalytics Interactions Details field group to your schema, enable Media Analytics in the datastream, and more."

 <!-- markdownlint-enable MD034 -->